EOSIO/eosio.cdt/docs/06_how-to-guides/04_how_to_create_and_use_action_wrappers.md

+---
-## How to create and use action wrappers
+content_title: How to create and use action wrappers
+---

 1. Start with a contract `multi_index_example` which has an action `mod` defined like below in file `multi_index_example.hpp`; the action modifies the integer value `n` stored for row with key `user`.
 ```cpp